cwpearson/hugo-cwpearson/content/post/20210822-debian-pyenv-poetry/index.md

 Poetry is a package manager for python.
 It needs python to install, but once it is installed it will use whatever python is in your path (i.e., whatever you set with `pyenv`).
+If the system python is new enough, it is fine to use the system python to install poetry.

 ```bash
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python